roots/docs/docs/bedrock/master/local-development.md

+---
+description: Bedrock can be used with most local development setups.
+Some setups that support Bedrock out of the box are Trellis and Laravel Valet.
+---

 # Local Development

 Bedrock can be used with most local development setups.
 Here's a list of some recommended setups and extensions that can be used to use Bedrock locally: